1) What sort of content can I expect to find on this blog?

 - Line 6

-- Music Nomad workstations, fret maintenance
+- Music Nomad workstations and guitar maintenance products

 - SIREN gauges